 The median yearly salary for a medical administrative assistant is $34,000.

 Much like a medical equipment repair person, an equipment preparer does a lot of good work without ever really being ‘known.’
-It is their job to get equipment and machinery completely ready and ensure it is working properly before a procedure.
+It is their job to get equipment and machinery ready and ensure it is working correctly before a procedure.

-The preparer will make sure all equipment is functioning the way it should, and that it is completely sterile before an exam or surgical procedure.
-This needs to be done well in advance before the doctor(s) or patient arrives.
-You can have peace of mind, knowing you’re making lives easier and keeping operations running smoothly, without having to have much interaction with anyone.
+The preparer will make sure all equipment is functioning the way it should and that it is sterile before an exam or surgical procedure.
+This needs to be done well in advance before the doctor(s) or the patient arrives.
+You can have peace of mind from knowing that you’re making lives easier and keeping operations running smoothly, without having to have much interaction with anyone.

 Currently, there are no formal training programs available for medical equipment preparers.
 However, it’s a job that requires close attention to detail and individual skills.
 Experience with mechanical operations, technology, and an inclination in working with tools are all helpful characteristics.
 Some mechanics training may also be useful, especially in setting you apart from other possible job applicants.

 On average, a medical equipment preparer will make about $30,400 each year.

 Health informatics focus on how to make the healthcare industry better, on both smaller and larger scales.
 They don’t work with patients.
 Rather, they gather data and analyze it by working in the background.
 The information and analytics they put together are then used to help improve the healthcare system.